2021 London mayoral election: Analysis and reactions

 The result was closer than expected, with Bailey receiving a greater than expected share of the vote compared to polling and despite receiving few resources from Conservative Campaign HQ.
 Unlike incumbents in Greater Manchester, the West Midlands and Tees Valley, Khan saw his victory margin cut, and Bailey received the largest number of first preference votes in Ealing and Hillingdon, and Brent and Harrow, two constituencies where Khan won the most votes in the previous election.

 Khan's first round vote share was down 4.2%, while Bailey's first round vote share was up 0.3% on the candidate in 2016.
 Berry's vote share was up 2.0%.
 The Liberal Democrats were down 0.2%.
 UKIP's vote share fell by 3%.
 The only other party that stood a candidate in 2016 and 2021 were the Women's Equality Party, who saw their vote share fall by 1.2%.

 Two prominent YouTubers stood as candidates, both claiming that they successfully engaged young people in the election.
 Max Fosh came second to last and said he had no intention of standing as a candidate again, but Niko Omilana came fifth.
 Fosh told the BBC that he made about £4,500 from YouTube videos of his campaign, a net loss of £5500 taking into account his lost deposit, but that he also gained followers.
 Omilana did not answer the BBC's enquiries on this matter, but Hussein Kesvani estimated he would make back his lost deposit through increased YouTube revenues.

 This was the Lib Dems' second-worst performance, only behind 2012.
 It also marked the third time in a row both that they had lost their deposit and had come fourth in London; this led the Green Party to suggest the Lib Dems are no longer London's third party, although the Liberal Democrats maintain far greater representation than the Green Party among MPs, councillors and controlled councils in London.

+The election saw an unusually high number of spoiled votes – 4.3%, up from around 2% at previous elections.
+The majority of spoiled ballots were rejected for voting for too many candidates.
+This was attributed to the confusing ballot paper design – voters were told to vote once in each column for their first and second preferences, but the candidates were themselves arranged into two columns.
+The rate of spoiled ballots was highest in deprived areas where Labour is traditionally strongest, and Lewis Baston of OnLondon suggested that Khan's vote was disproportionately affected by the unusually high rejection rate.
+Khan's spokesman said he was "deeply concerned by the issues around the ballot paper and the effective disenfranchisement of 100,000 Londoners".